 Traditional food plants and those that would kill you if you took a bite, and - surely one of the most promising fields of study in South Africa - an enormous number of plants of medicinal value.
-Some of these, such as the Aloe ferox, a purgative, were discovered to be medicinally useful by the early European colonists; much more have long been known and used by the indigenous African people.
+Some of these, such as the Aloe ferox, a purgative, was discovered to be medicinally useful by the early European colonists; much more has long been known and used by the indigenous African people.

 For all the more striking plants to be found, perhaps the landscape that most eloquently conjures up the spirit of South African flora is the typical savannah with its (often dry) grasses and more-or-less thickly scattered shrubs and thorn trees.
 Lingering images may vary widely from fynbos field to subtropical forest, but for many South Africans, the thorn tree is the nesting place of their hearts.